 Both of these tires contain unique features that make them one of the best tires of their domains.
-Find out more in the upcoming sections.
+And thats all because of their different designs.

 On the other hand, Nitto Terra Grappler has a symmetrical tread pattern with a balanced void ratio.
 This gives it a substantial surface area to uphold a solid grip on-road (much better than the Baja MTZ).